microsoft/pxt-adafruit/docs/projects/lucky-wheel/code.md

 ## Complete!

-You now have a working number wheel.
+Now you have a working lucky number wheel.
 Have fun!